 Management is primarily responsible for the Company's financial statements and reporting process.
 Deloitte & Touche LLP ("Deloitte") is responsible for performing an independent audit of the Company's financial statements and internal control over the financial reporting in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB") and issuing reports on those statements and internal control over financial reporting.
-The Audit Committee's responsibilities include oversight of the Company's financial reporting process on behalf of the full Board of Directors.
+The Audit Committee's responsibilities include oversight of the Company's independent registered public accounting firm and internal audit department, as well as oversight of the Company's financial reporting process on behalf of the full Board of Directors.
 It is not the duty or the responsibility of the Audit Committee to conduct auditing or accounting reviews or related procedures.